scipy-conference/scipy_proceedings/papers/fred_reiss/91_reiss.rst

 ------------------------

-Text Extensions for Pandas provides facilities for transforming the outputs of several common NLP libraries into Pandas DataFrames, using our extensions to Pandas to represent NLP concepts.
+Text Extensions for Pandas provides facilities for transforming the outputs of several common NLP libraries into Pandas DataFrames to represent NLP concepts.

 spaCy
 +++++

-*spaCy* :cite:`spacy` is a Python library that provides a suite of natural language processing models intended for production use.
+*spaCy* :cite:`spacy` is a Python library that provides a suite of NLP models intended for production use.
 Users of spaCy access most of the library's functionality through spaCy *language models*, Python objects that encapsulate a pipeline of rule-based and machine learning models.
-A spaCy language model takes as input text in a particular natural language and produces many analysis results from the text.
+A spaCy language model takes natural language text as input and extracts
+features such as parts of speech, named entities, and dependency relationships from the text.
+These features are useful in various downstream NLP tasks.

 Our spaCy integration converts the output of a spaCy language model into a DataFrame of token information.
-Figure shows an example of using this integration to process the first paragraph of the Wikipedia article for the film *Monty Python and the Holy Grail*.
+Figure :ref:`spacymodel` shows an example of using this integration to process the first paragraph of the Wikipedia article for the film *Monty Python and the Holy Grail*.